hanna8008/aesthetic_moodboard_generation/README.md

-# Visualizing Vibes: Abstract Aesthetic Image Generation from Mood and Color Using a Conditional VAE
+# Visualizing Vibes: Abstract Aesthetic Image Generation from Mood + Color Using a Conditional VAE

 ---